<b>The Genesis</b>

 The Presidium:

-General Board – The General Board is the governing body of up to 12 individuals, which includes the Presiding Prelate & Chief Apostle, Vice Bishop, 1st Assistant, 2nd Assistant, Supervisor of Women, and other General Board Members.
+General Board – The General Board is the governing body of up to 12 individuals, which includes the Presiding Prelate & Chief Apostle, Vice Bishop, Supervisor of Women, and other General Board Members.
 The General Board members are directly appointed by the Presiding Prelate.

 National Officers